Jetwing Vil Uyana: Amenities

 The accommodations are categorised by the habitat in which they are located.
-The five habitats are forest, marsh, paddy, garden, and lake; of which forest, marsh, and paddy dwellings are built on stilts.
+The five habitats are forest, marsh, paddy, garden, and lake; Of which forest, marsh, and paddy dwellings are built on stilts.
 There are 36 dwellings altogether, but only some have private pools.
 Apsara is the name of the hotel's restaurant which is located above the swimming pool.
-Although dinner and lunch serve a set menu, an a la carte is also available.
+Although dinner and lunch serve a set menu, an à la carte is also available.
 The hotel's other dining options include a cafe named Sulang, which offers casual dining, and the bar Graffiti.
 The central complex contains an underground wine cellar and a viewing platform.